 During this time of year, it’s so important for everyone to think about what can be done to prevent any kind of drowning.

 Children can drown in a blink of an eye and in little water.
 We encourage people to be active and enjoy recreational activities to stay healthy and fit, but safety is key when participating in warm weather activities such as swimming and boating.

 In some of the comments posted in response to news articles online, parents mention just keeping their kids away from water for good.
 We know this approach is not effective and can be risky.
 As kids grow up, they spend more time away from their parents and in environments their parents can’t control.

-The questions in my mind when communicating to the pubic about this issue are: How do we not scare people away from activities?
+The questions in my mind when communicating to the public about this issue are: How do we not scare people away from activities?
 How do we change behavior without resorting to scare tactics?
 How can we make prevention seem possible?